Uganda’s Best National Parks-Africa as you Imagine it-only Better

 The Best 10 National Parks in Uganda for a Gorilla – Chimpanzee – Wildlife Safari

-It is called the Pearl of Africa, a country of incredible beauty.
-Home to 10 National Parks with their diverse landscape that encompasses the snowcapped Rwenzori Mountains of the Moon.
-Two Mountain Gorilla Sanctuaries, Bwindi Impenetrable Forest National Park, and Mgahinga Gorilla Park, have three brooding Volcanoes.
+The Best 10 National Parks in Uganda: The Pearl of Africa is a country of incredible beauty.
+They are home to 10 National Parks with their diverse landscape encompassing the snowcapped Rwenzori Mountains of the Moon.
+Two Mountain Gorilla Sanctuaries, Bwindi Impenetrable Forest National Park and Mgahinga Gorilla Park, have three brooding Volcanoes.

-There are five Savannah Parks, including the much-loved Queen Elizabeth National Park, Lake Mburo National Park, which gives whispers of Africa’s wild.
+There are five Savannah Parks, including the much-loved Queen Elizabeth National Park and Lake Mburo National Park, which gives whispers of Africa’s wild.

 Then there is the remote Kidepo Valley, a “lost Eden” that is Africa as it was fifty years without the crowds and remote tribes.

-Kibale Forest National Park is the premier primate park in all of East Africa.
-The park is home to thirteen primate species, wildlife, countless birds, and butterflies in a jungle-like setting.
+Kibale Forest National Park is the premier primate park in East Africa.
+The Park is home to thirteen primate species, wildlife, countless birds, and butterflies in a jungle-like setting.

-Last, there is Mount Elgon National Park in the East, straddling the border with Kenya.
+Last, Mount Elgon National Park in the East is straddling the border with Kenya.
 Once the tallest Mountain in Africa until it blew its top.
 Climbing here is affordable and without the crowds.

-Here is a list of the Best 10 National Parks in Uganda
+Here are the Best 10 National Parks in Uganda

-Discover What we think are the Best 10 National Parks in Uganda, the Pearl of Africa on Safari.
-Uganda is Africa, as you imagine, only better.
+Explore the 10 National Parks in Uganda -the Pearl of Africa on Safari.

 The highlight and focal point of most visitors to Uganda are tracking mountain gorillas in Bwindi Impenetrable National Park in the southwest of Uganda.
-The park, a gorilla sanctuary, is home to the largest number of mountain gorillas.
+The Park, a gorilla sanctuary, is home to the most significant number of mountain gorillas.

 Gorillas, Chimpanzees.
 The rare L’Hoest Monkeys, Black and White Colobus, Baboons, and four other primate species live side by side.
 You might even see some forest elephants as you explore the wonders of this mystical forest.

-There are over 200 distinct species of trees, 120 species of mammals, 27 species of frogs, geckos, chameleons, 220 species of butterflies, 348 species of birds, and other endangered species in the ancient Rainforest.
+Over 200 species of trees, 120 species of mammals, 27 species of frogs, geckos, chameleons, 220 species of butterflies, 348 birds, and other endangered species in the ancient Rainforest.

 CNN Travel named it the most beautiful place on earth in 2019.
-They also placed the park on its “Best Hikes in the World List.”
-The park is also one of the best Birding Destinations in all of Africa.
+They also placed the Park on its “Best Hikes in the World List.”
+The Park is also one of the best Birding Destinations in Africa.
 Read more about Bwindi Impenetrable Forest National Park.

 See the forest through the first people of the forest, the Batwa.
-Now conservation refugees, Mgahinga Gorilla Park, Bwindi Impenetrable Forest used to be their home for thousands of years.
+Now conservation refugees, Mgahinga Gorilla Park, Bwindi Impenetrable Forest, was their home for thousands of years.

 The Premier Chimpanzee Tracking destination in East Africa is Kibale Forest National Park, with 1,500 Chimpanzees.
 It is here where the jungle of West Africa meets East Africa.

 The Park also contains over 375 species of birds.
-Kibale adjoins Queen Elizabeth National Park to the south to create a 180km-long wildlife corridor between the Democratic Republic of Congo through Ishasha in the remote southern sector of Queen Elizabeth National Park and Sebitoli in the north of Kibale National Park.
+Kibale adjoins Queen Elizabeth National Park to create a 180km-long wildlife corridor between the Democratic Republic of Congo through Ishasha in the remote southern sector of Queen Elizabeth National Park and Sebitoli in the north of Kibale National Park.

-The Kibale-Fort Portal area is one of Uganda’s most rewarding destinations.
-It is not only a destination for Primate Lovers but Birding and Butterfly Enthusiasts.
+The Kibale-Fort Portal area is one of Uganda’s most rewarding destinations, and it is not only a destination for Primate Lovers but Birding and Butterfly Enthusiasts.
 It is also home to but rarely seen Forest Elephants, Forest Buffaloes, and Leopards.

 Murchison Falls National Park lies at the northern end of the Albertine Rift Valley.
-One of the park’s distinctions is that the ancient River Nile runs through the park bisecting it.
-Not only that, as the river tumbles down forty-give meters, the western Rift escarpment creates the most powerful waterfall in the world.
+One of the Park’s distinctions is that the ancient River Nile runs through the Park, bisecting it.
+Also, as the river tumbles down forty-give meters, the western Rift escarpment creates the most powerful waterfall in the world.

 Below Murchison Falls, the once energetic river turns into a broad, placid stream that flows quietly across the rift valley floor into Lake Albert.
 This stretch of river provides one of Uganda’s excellent wildlife viewing areas.

-The northern section of the park contains savannah and Borassus palms, acacia trees, and riverine woodland.
-The south is dominated by woodland and forest patches the north end of the Albertine Rift Valley, where the sweeping Bunyoro escarpment tumbles into vast, palm-dotted savanna.
+The Park’s northern section contains savannah, Borassus palms, acacia trees, and riverine woodland.
+The south is dominated by woodland and forest patches on the north end of the Albertine Rift Valley, where the sweeping Bunyoro escarpment tumbles into vast, palm-dotted savanna.

-Murchison Falls Park is Uganda’s largest and oldest conservation area, hosting seventy-six species of mammals, including the most significant number (over 1,000) of Nubian (Rothschild-Baringo-Uganda) Giraffes in the wild in Africa and 451 species of birds.
-The park is the all-around wildlife park in Uganda that is within a reasonable distance of Kampala.
-Chimpanzee and Rino can be part of the Murchison Falls Park experience in nearby Budongo Forest and the Ziwa Rhino Sanctuary.
+Murchison Falls Park is Uganda’s largest and oldest conservation area, hosting seventy-six species of mammals, including the most significant number (over 1,000) of Nubian (Rothschild-Baringo-Uganda) Giraffes in wild Africa and 451 species of birds.
+The Park is an all-around wildlife park in Uganda within a reasonable distance of Kampala.
+Chimpanzees and Rino can be part of the Murchison Falls Park experience near Budongo Forest and the Ziwa Rhino Sanctuary.

-Notable visitors to the park include Winston Churchill, Theodore Roosevelt, Ernest Hemingway, and several British royals.
-The 1951 film “The African Queen” starring Katharine Hepburn and Humphrey Bogart was filmed in part on Lake Albert and the Nile in Murchison Falls National Park.
+Notable visitors to the Park include Winston Churchill, Theodore Roosevelt, Ernest Hemingway, and several British royals.
+The 1951 film “The African Queen,” starring Katharine Hepburn and Humphrey Bogart, was filmed partly on Lake Albert and the Nile in Murchison Falls National Park.
 Read more about Murchison Falls Park here.

-The park was initially named Kazinga National Park.
-When Queen Elizabeth visited in 1954, the park was renamed in her honor to Queen Elizabeth National Park, and the name has stuck ever since.
+The Park was initially named Kazinga National Park.
+When Queen Elizabeth visited in 1954, the Park was renamed Queen Elizabeth National Park in her honor, and the name has stuck ever since.

 Uganda’s Queen Elizabeth National Park is actual “a medley of Wonders” and one of the must-visit parks in Uganda.
 Read more about Queen Elizabeth National Park here.